bromite/bromite.github.io/index.md

 Bromite is Chromium plus ad blocking and privacy enhancements; take back your browser!

 Main features:
-* baked-in adblock filters from EasyList, EasyPrivacy and others
+* baked-in adblock engine with filters from EasyList, EasyPrivacy and others
 * remove click-tracking and AMP from Google search results
 * StartPage search engine
 * DuckDuckGo search engine